 There are several shops where you can find souvenirs, traditional jams, liquors, antiques and more.
 The shops themselves can be found in traditional stone buildings that are so charming and beautiful, you will forget that you are even in a store.
 Wander around Papigo and get lost in the alley ways and you’ll definitely run into a picturesque little shop/tavern/coffee shop/guesthouse.

-Food & Coffee
+Food & Coffee in Papigo

 After wandering around the old village, you can enjoy a well-deserved meal at one of the traditional style taverns.
 From warm, hearty soups, to traditional Greek dishes, this will be a meal most memorable.
 After your meal, be sure to sit at one of the charming little cafes to enjoy a cup of Greek coffee or liquor with a sweet treat.

-Visit the Neighboring Villages
+Visit the Neighboring Villages of Zagorochoria

 As I mentioned, Zagori consists of 46 small villages.
 These mountainous villages distinguished for their traditional stone buildings and paved paths are all stunning.
 After Papigo, Monodendri village is also a popular tourist destination you should visit.